ITfoxtec/FoxIDs/README.md

 # FoxIDs

-FoxIDs is an open source security service supporting login, OAuth 2.0, OpenID Connect 1.0, SAML 2.0 and convention between the standards.
+FoxIDs is an open source security cloud service (identity service) supporting login, OAuth 2.0, OpenID Connect 1.0, SAML 2.0 and convention between the standards.

 FoxIDs is a cloud service which is deployed in you Azure tenant and rely on Azure resources.
 In the future, it will also be possible to use FoxIDs on [https://FoxIDs.com](https://foxids.com) for at small transaction fee.